 Additional funding to support your advanced maths offer

-- The funding is for each additional student, above a baseline, studying an advanced maths qualification.
+- The premium is £600 per year per additional student, above a baseline, studying an advanced maths qualification.

 - The baseline is calculated from the mean number of your students studying advanced maths qualifications in academic years 2015-16 and 2016-17 within your school/college.

-- Eligible qualifications include: Core Maths, AS/A level Mathematics, AS/A level Further Mathematics, and AS/A level Statistics.
+- Eligible advanced maths qualifications include: Core Maths, AS/A level Mathematics, AS/A level Further Mathematics, and AS/A level Statistics.
 Annex J of the DfE guidance provides a full list.

-Here’s an example of how the premium will be calculated:
+Here’s an example of how the premium is calculated: